Compliance Built Into Operations

 Responsibility and Role Clarity

-Corvant does not direct clinical decision-making, supervise providers, or assume responsibility for compliance outcomes.
+Corvant does not direct clinical decision-making, supervise providers, or assume responsibility for compliance outcomes or billing determinations.
 Practices and their clinicians retain sole responsibility for clinical judgment, documentation, and adherence to applicable laws, regulations, and payer requirements.

 Corvant’s role is operational support—helping practices design and implement structured processes that promote consistency, clarity, and defensible execution.